bnb-chain/greenfield-cmd/README.md

 ```
 // create bucket.
-// The primary SP address which the bucket will be created at need to be set by --primarySP
+// The targt primary SP address to which the bucket will be created on need to be set by --primarySP flag.
-// If the primary SP has not been not set, the cmd will choose SP0 in the SP list as the primary sp
+// If the primary SP has not been not set, the cmd will choose first SP in the SP list which obtain from chain as the primary SP.
-gnfd-cmd storage make-bucket --primarySP  gnfd://gnfd-bucket
+gnfd-cmd storage make-bucket gnfd://gnfd-bucket

 // update bucket visibility, charged quota or payment address
 (1) gnfd-cmd storage update-bucket  --visibility=public-read gnfd://gnfd-bucket
 (2) gnfd-cmd storage update-bucket  --chargedQuota 50000 gnfd://gnfd-bucket
 ```
 #### Upload/Download Operations